ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

     }
 }
 ```
-*   **Enable the site:** `sudo ln -s /etc/nginx/sites-available/ghostly_platform.conf /etc/nginx/sites-enabled/`
+*   The site can be enabled using: `sudo ln -s /etc/nginx/sites-available/ghostly_platform.conf /etc/nginx/sites-enabled/`
-*   **Test Nginx config:** `sudo nginx -t`
+*   The Nginx configuration should be tested with: `sudo nginx -t`
-*   **If successful, reload Nginx:** `sudo systemctl reload nginx`
+*   If the test is successful, Nginx can be reloaded using: `sudo systemctl reload nginx`

 ### 5.4.
 Implement SSL/TLS with Let's Encrypt (Certbot)
-Secure all your public domains with HTTPS.
+All public domains should be secured with HTTPS.

 1.  **Install Certbot and Nginx Plugin:**
     ```bash
     sudo apt install certbot python3-certbot-nginx -y
     ```
 2.  **Obtain SSL Certificates:**
-    Run Certbot for each domain group defined in your Nginx config.
-Certbot will automatically modify your Nginx configuration to include SSL settings and set up HTTPS.
+    Certbot should be run for each domain group defined in the Nginx config.
+Certbot will automatically modify the Nginx configuration to include SSL settings and set up HTTPS.
     ```bash
     # For frontend (dashboard)
     sudo certbot --nginx -d dashboard.yourproject.vub.be